Chocolate-coated marshmallow treats: New Zealand

 Since the 1960s, the New Zealand biscuit manufacturers Griffin's have made MallowPuffs, a chocolate biscuit that is described as a "light fluffy marshmallow sitting on top of a shortcake biscuit, covered in luxurious milk chocolate".
 The marshmallow in MallowPuffs tends to be more dense and rubbery than in some similar products (such as Tunnock's chocolate teacakes).
 They come in a variety of flavours, including Cookies and Cream, Hokey Pokey, Toffee, Rocky Road, Double Chocolate and original chocolate.
 The slogan from a national advertising campaign for MallowPuffs, "Have you done enough for a MallowPuff", became briefly popular in the 1990s.

 Southern Africa

 South Africa

 In South Africa, a similar confection is Sweetie Pies, originally made by Cadbury's; it is now produced by Beyers.

 Middle East

 Iran

 In Iran, this is considered a popular treat for children.
 The local version is sold under several brands, all commonly called (بستنی زمستانی; literally meaning "winter ice cream").
 Previously it was called Negrogis, after the company for which manufactured it in the country.

 Levantine countries

-In Levantine countries such as Syria, Lebanon, Palestine, and Jordan, it has historically been called (راس العبد; slave head), however it has since been renamed to Sambo.
+In Levantine countries such as Syria, Lebanon, and Jordan, it has historically been called (راس العبد; slave head), however it has since been renamed to Sambo.
 In Lebanon, a local variation went on sale in the 1950s under the name ras el abd (slave's head) by Gandour; however, it has since been changed to Tarboush or Tarboosh (Fez) but continues to be referred to by the former name in public.